 When it comes to education, collaboration is the holy grail.
 Just like one basketball player cannot win the championship game alone (LeBron James has proven that), even the best teacher cannot ensure the success of his or her students without a team of invested stakeholders contributing their ideas.
 This is why all schools need a professional learning community or PLC.

 A professional learning community is an inclusive membership of education stakeholders who routinely meet to collaborate on a specific school-related issue to improve educational outcomes.

 Next, I sought my principal for support.
-I gave a prepared pitch with the problem, possible solutions, ways to overcome barriers, and benchmarks for measuring success.
+I gave a prepared pitch with the problem, possible solutions, ways to overcome barriers and benchmarks for measuring success.
 Getting buy-in from the principal or administrator is key.
-She gave me monthly leadership consultation, set aside time and space for me to conduct meetings, and gave a stipend for participants.
-She also affirmed the validity of the PLC by including PLC progress in her weekly staff emails.
+She gave me a monthly leadership consultation, set aside time and space for me to conduct meetings and even gave participants a stipend.

 During our biweekly meetings, we stuck to our agenda and the time.
-We analyzed student work, lesson plans, and strategies, making modifications when necessary.
-We put tasks in Google Drive with due dates, the responsible party, and a section for notes discussing progress.
+We analyzed student work, lesson plans and strategies, making modifications when necessary.
+We put tasks in Google Drive with due dates, the responsible party and a section for notes from meetings.
 After each meeting, we reflected collectively and individually on our roles and progress.

 In addition, each quarter, we would invite staff to our meeting to pique more interest in the PLC and receive any one-time suggestions.
 Our school’s dean attended and, though she could not commit to meetings, she volunteered to do a weekly targeted vocabulary word in her daily morning announcements.
 My assistant principal even allowed students to post words on sentence strips throughout the school building for consistent exposure.